 in which researchers, doctors and patients have joined forces to improve care and find a cure.

 As a European network of national patient advocacy organisations, it’s our mission to empower cavernoma patients in Europe by providing them with high-quality information, resources, tools and emotional support.
 We promote creative, yet strategic interventions and stimulate productive collaborations between researchers, patients and clinicians in order to accelerate better care, treatment options and ultimately to find a cure for cavernoma.

 The values of ECA are to be Collaborative, Informative, High quality, Empowering, Supportive and Trustworthy.

-European Cavernoma Alliance is a federation of cavernoma patient advocacy groups that are working together to improve the lives and prospects of cavernoma patients (and their carers) by adopting the following goals:
+European Cavernoma Alliance is a network of cavernoma patient advocacy groups that are working together to improve the lives and prospects of cavernoma patients (and their carers) by adopting the following goals:

 To promote the creation of CCM centres of expertise across Europe